Western Desert Case Study

 Many minerals are extracted from the ground in the Western Desert including:

 Energy in the Western Desert

 A range of renewable and non-renewable energy resources are exploited in the Western Desert.
-Renewable energy resources include solar energy and hydro-electric power (HEP).
+Renewable energy resources include solar energy and hydroelectric power (HEP).
 In the Sonoran Desert, enough solar energy is being produced to power 100,000 homes.
-Due to the long hours of sunshine, there is massive potential in the generation of solar energy.
+Due to the long hours of sunshine, there is massive potential for the generation of solar energy.
 A dam has been constructed on Lake Mead which generates HEP.

 In Arizona, there are large reserves of oil being extracted from the land.